kaijan/Build-Serverless-Environment-with-AWS-Lambda/README.md

 ![11.png](/images/11.png)

 9.7.
-Upload those files to the S3 Bucket created in Chapter S3, must to be the same layer as the html.
+Upload those files to the S3 Bucket created in Chapter S3, must be the same layer as the html.

 > Modify the Javascript in the html file to your APIs & data in DynamoDB

 9.8.
-Reload the web page and click button to test your API.
+Reload the web page and click the button to test your API.

 ![12.png](/images/12.png)
 ## Conclusion